 OFOR welcomes you to join us every first Monday of the month at 7 p.m.
 PST for a film screening and discussion.
 What better way to empower yourself during our Covid-19 sequestration than to see how successful nonviolent resistance campaigns have changed the political landscape, overthrown despots, and sparked movements for justice and freedom all over the world.
 Each Zoom meeting will last an hour and a half to two hours.

-Every month through March 2021 we will gather on Zoom and live stream a documentary about a movement that exemplifies nonviolent direct action, then discuss it together.
+Every month through September 2021 we will gather on Zoom and live stream a documentary about a movement that exemplifies nonviolent direct action, then discuss it together.
 Please register.
 We hope you will join us in this opportunity for building community and shared understandings of nonviolence, and be inspired together.
-Some of the documentaries we will watch and discuss include: A Force More Powerful, How To Start A Revolution, and Bringing Down A Dictator, among others.
 We would love for OFOR members, friends, and the broader community to join us!
 Registering with OFOR will allow us to send you a monthly email with the zoom link and discussion questions.

 Whenever you register, the link to the next film and a list of discussion questions will be sent to you.
 Thereafter, you will receive each month an email with login information for that month’s film.

 Here are the films and the dates they will be shown:

 05/03/21 – Pray the Devil Back to Hell – The story of the remarkable women of Liberia who, armed only with white T-shirts, determination and courage, came together to end a bloody civil war and bring peace to their shattered country.

 06/07/21 – Whose Streets? – Told by activists and leaders who live and breathe this movement for justice, “Whose Streets?” is an unflinching look at the Ferguson uprising and a powerful battle cry from a generation fighting, not for their civil rights, but for the right to live.